wildtechgarden/www-wildtechgarden/content/deploy-admin/automating-personal-cloud-infrastructure/_index.md

 publishDate = "2022-11-16T21:10:36-0500"
 title = "Automating a personal 'cloud' infrastructure" description = """\
-How Daniel uses Packer + Terraform + Ansible to develop, test, and deploy his own mail servers, calendar/addressbook, websites, git archive server, and more.\
+How Daniel uses Ansible to develop, test, and deploy his own mail servers, calendar/addressbook, websites, git archive server, and more.\
 """
 summary = """\
-How Daniel uses Packer + Terraform + Ansible to develop, test, and deploy his own mail servers, calendar/addressbook, websites, git archive server, and more.\
+How Daniel uses Ansible to develop, test, and deploy his own mail servers, calendar/addressbook, websites, git archive server, and more.\
 \
 """